Hummus is an incredibly popular Middle Eastern dip and spread.

 For example, research has shown that white bread releases four times more sugar into the blood after a meal than hummus, despite providing the same amount of carbs (19).

 Summary Hummus has a low glycemic index, which means it slowly releases sugar into the bloodstream.
-This is also aided by the soluble fiber and fat it contains.
+This is also aided by the resistant starch, fat and protein it contains.

 Heart disease is responsible for 1 in every 4 deaths worldwide (20).